iExecBlockchainComputing/documentation/help/migration.md

 ### Application migration

-Application developers needs to publish their application sell order to the v7 marketplace in order to make it available for requesters.
+Application developers need to publish their application sell order to the v7 marketplace in order to make it available for requesters.

 Upgrade iExec SDK CLI to v7: